Last Updated: October 11, 2022

 Where can you get a good mead today?

 Mead is currently experiencing a surge in demand.
-Many moons away, you could only probably find it in Renaissance fairs.
-Nowadays, you may try checking out online stores or artisanal bars.
+Many years ago, you could only probably find it in Renaissance fairs.
+Nowadays, you could check them out in online stores or artisanal bars.

-You might want to try Oliver Winery for a wide selection of meads and wines alike.
-Even Redstone Meadery offers exceptional tasting rooms you might want to visit as well.
+You might want to try Oliver Winery for a wide selection of meads and wines alike if you're interested.
+Redstone Meadery offers exceptional tasting rooms you might want to visit as well.
 Let's not forget how Enlightenment Wines has an excellent reputation in mead production.

 In summary, understanding the difference between mead and wine will show you how each alcoholic beverage is unique.
 One thing you can't miss about the difference between wine and mead is the key ingredients.
 It's grapes for the wine and honey for the mead.